 Dr. Martin Luther King, Jr.’s “Letter from Birmingham Jail” is an open letter written in response to criticisms of the civil rights demonstrations in Birmingham, Alabama.
 It specifically addresses concerns raised by eight local white Christian and Jewish religious leaders.
 In the letter, King masterfully builds his argument for the use of nonviolent, direct action on sound reasoning and a firm understanding of Christian ethics.
 He cites Socrates, Martin Luther, Thoreau, Mahatma Gandhi, St. Augustine, and various biblical prophets.
-It is a literary masterpiece, and yet reading it leaves me feeling angry and sad.
+In my view, it is a literary masterpiece, and yet reading it always upsets me.

 Throughout the text, it appears that King is careful not to question his audience’s character or motives.
 He had good reason to be suspicious of both.

 In one passage, King responds to the charge that he is impatiently seeking equal rights by describing life for African Americans in explicit detail: “I guess it is easy for those who have never felt the stinging darts of segregation to say ‘wait.’
 But when you have seen vicious mobs lynch your mothers and fathers at will and drown your sisters and brothers at whim; when you have seen hate-filled policemen curse, kick, brutalize, and even kill your black brothers and sisters with impunity; when you see the vast majority of your twenty million Negro brothers smothering in an airtight cage of poverty in the midst of an affluent society…”

 Given these circumstances, how could King’s efforts be considered impatient?